Archive for category Subject: Manga

 Basic Anatomy for the Manga Artist || Christopher Hart

-Posted by henry in Author: Christopher Hart, Medium: Drawing, Publisher: Watson Guptill, Subject: Figure, Subject: Manga on August 17, 2011
+Posted by Henry in Author: Christopher Hart, Medium: Drawing, Publisher: Watson Guptill, Subject: Figure, Subject: Manga on Aug 17, 2011

 This is a nice, simple guide to anatomy which is perfectly suited to the Manga artist, who has very specific requirements about what they want to draw and how they want to draw it.
 Its content is absolutely summed up in its title.